brunix/AddLogoToPhoto/README.md

 ----------------------------------

 There are many situations when a photo uploader needs to have some branding, rights, and many other things.
-Add logo to photo lets you choose from your logo and make that users who upload photos will have that logo stamped in their photos.
-These can apply to profile photos, adding certain copyrights etc.
+Add logo to photo lets you choose from your logo and allow users who upload photos having a preferred logo image stamped.
+These can apply to profile photos, landscapes, news, etc.
-The basic example fully functional once you have installed it, it is for a Profile photo 207x207px with a Logo 65x50px.
+The default code example fully functional once you have installed it, it is for a Profile photo 207x207px with a Logo 65x50px.
-You can simply modify this by going to the Constants, and change accordingly the CSS and the disposition of the gris.
+You can simply modify this by going to the Constants, and change accordingly the CSS and the disposition of the grid.
-You just need to have Apache,

 2) Requirements
 ----------------------------------

-You will need to have installed the following:
+Easy!
+You will only need to have installed the following:

-# Apache or any other server running PHP
+- Apache or any other server running PHP

-# PHP 5.0 or later.
+- PHP 5.0 or later.

-# Firefox, Chrome, Safari, Opera.
+- Firefox, Chrome, Safari, Opera.

 3) Installation
 -------------------------------------